Azure/iot-edge-v1/modules/functionshttptrigger/devdoc/functionshttptrigger.md

 MODULE_HANDLE FunctionsHttpTrigger_Create(BROKER_HANDLE broker, const void* configuration);
 ```

-This function creates the function http trigger module.
+This function creates the Function HTTP trigger module.
 This module expects a `FUNCTIONS_HTTP_TRIGGER_CONFIG`, which contains two strings which are hostAddress and relativePath
  for an HTTP Trigger Azure Funcion.

 **SRS_FUNCHTTPTRIGGER_04_001: [** Upon success, this function shall return a valid pointer to a `MODULE_HANDLE`. **]**